Juanita Nielsen: Kidnapping trials

 Martin-Simmonds told police he didn't know the identity of the people who wanted to talk to Nielsen.

 A trial commenced in 1980.
 The judge ordered the jury to acquit Marshall as there was no evidence linking him to the plan to use force against Nielsen.
 The jury was unable to reach a verdict on Trigg and Martin-Simmonds, and a retrial was ordered.
 In 1981, Martin-Simmonds was retried, convicted, and sentenced to two years jail.
 The judge questioned him about the identity of the people who had hired him for the kidnapping, but he provided no information.

-Trigg had fled to the US on a fake passport and was arrested in San Francisco in 1982.
-He told police: "They’re making all this noise over a woman who was nothing but an out-and-out Communist.
+Meanwhile Trigg had fled to the US on a fake passport and was arrested in San Francisco in 1982.
+He told police: "They’re making all this noise over a woman who was nothing but an out-and-out communist.
 No loss to society at all".
 Extradited back to Australia, he pleaded guilty and in 1983 was imprisoned for three years.

 Coronial inquest

 A coronial inquest with a jury was held in 1983.
 It was the longest in NSW history, running for 13 weeks and hearing from 69 witnesses.
 Theeman denied that Nielsen was a threat to his development plans.
-Saffron said that he had heard the disappearance in the newspapers and hadn't enquired further.
+Saffron said that he had heard of the disappearance in the newspapers and hadn't enquired further.

 The inquest heard that Anderson had numerous personal and business links with the Theeman family.
 Anderson agreed he was an obvious suspect, but denied any involvement, directly or indirectly.
 The counsel assisting the inquest described him as a "stranger to the truth".
-Anderson blamed Detective Fred Krahe for Nielsen's death.
+Anderson blamed former detective Fred Krahe for Nielsen's death, but by this time Krahe was dead.

 Counsel for the Nielsen estate said that Trigg and Martin-Simmonds had to be involved in the disappearance, arguing that having two groups plotting against Nielsen at the same time would be a "very, very, unbelievable coincidence".

 Neither the coroner nor any counsel appearing at the inquest argued that there was enough evidence to make a case against any known person.
 The jury determined that Nielsen had died "on or shortly after 4 July 1975", although there was not enough evidence to show how she died or who killed her.
 The jury found there was "evidence to show that the police inquiries were inhibited by an atmosphere of corruption, real or imagined, that existed at the time".

 Federal parliamentary committee

 In 1994 the Commonwealth Parliamentary Joint Committee on the National Crime Authority criticised police failings and linked the Nielsen disappearance to property developers and the King Cross criminal underworld.

 The committee questioned the National Crime Authority's use of Jim Anderson as a protected informer as he was a suspect in the disappearance and other criminal activity.